Are you: A Medical or Health Technology Small to Medium Enterprise? Wanting your devices to be trialled or evaluated?...Read more

 The availability of technology that can be embedded in Wearables including the use of smart materials, sensors and user interfaces (Apps) are growing rapidly.
 Technology advances – including miniaturisation, enhanced connectivity, improved usability, reduced cost, increased reliability and extended battery life are moving this from a technocrat domain into mainstream practice.

 Wearable technology is often commonplace in other sectors such as transport, communications and education but is now beginnings to find a place in the delivery of care and helping patients to be more confident in the self-management of their own health and wellbeing.
-The technology is not only amenable for direct care but can be effective in supporting some of the broader aspects of our operations including estates and patient experience.
+The technology is not only amenable to direct care but can be effective in supporting some of the broader aspects of our operations including estates and patient experience.

 This call seeks applications from areas of clinical practice, healthcare delivery and hospital services that could be changed and improved through the use of connected Wearable and Sensor technologies.
 Applications will require a CMFT staff member as a lead or as a partner.